Nazma111/DigitalOceanRepo/README.md

-phase 5:Build the Docker Image:
+phase 5:Build the Docker Image

-Open your terminal, navigate to the directory containing the Dockerfile
+ directory containing the Dockerfile